garygriswold/Bible.js/Docs/AppTestPlan.md

 AWS Server
 ----------

-	1. Check that shortlog contains no logs.
+	1. Check that shortlog and shortsands-xx-drop contain no logs.
-	2. Verify that cloudlog contains a log entry for each download.
+	2. Verify that cloudlog and shortsands-xx-log contains a log entry for each download.

 CodexView
 ---------